hdf1996/querifier/README.md

 end
 ```

+## Indexing

+Querifier does not generate any kind of database indexes automatically, It's up to you to identify which columns may need indexes on the database and to add them.

+Here are some quick tips:
+- Columns you normally use for ordering or filtering, should have an index.
+- By default Rails already includes foreign keys columns for you, but not in most other columns
+- Having too many indexes can be harmful depending on the scenario, try to keep it balanced

 ## Custom model class

 Querifier will try to assume the class for your model removing the `Query` from your query classname, some examples are: